jonfru/jonfru.github.io/torsion.markdown

 1) there are 3 things glued together - add a picture.
 In this case, up to some acrobatics with finite covers etc, it's easy to get the result (add picture again).
 2) there is a rigid vertex.

 If we are in case 2 (and not case 1), things are trickier.
 For this we embed two different surfaces within a rigid vertex, and use them to mimic branching.
-We call such a piece ``artificial branching''. -- Here should probably say something about Wilton's rigid theorem...
+We call such a piece "artificial branching". -- Here should probably say something about Wilton's rigid theorem...

 Suppose that the two surfaces were embedded - intersecting only at the boundaries.
 Then we are exactly at the previous case.
 In general, this gives us an obvious map from a branched surface to our group - replace the rigid vertex with $S_1 \sqcup S_2$.
 A key observation here is that in order to obtain an injective map on the torsion part of the abelianization, all that we need is that if $b_1,\ldots,b_k$ are the boundaries shared between the surfaces, then $[b_1],\ldots,[b_k]$ generate a rank-$k$ direct summand in the abelianization of $H$ (the rigid vertex).